 • A Tenancy Support service providing housing support to enable people to remain in their home

-BCHA, Broadreach and Path have come together to work in partnership to deliver the Housing Intervention, Signposting and Support Service (HISS) in Plymouth.
+BCHA work to deliver the Housing Intervention, Signposting and Support Service (HISS) in Plymouth.
 This service is targeted at single homeless people, especially those with mental health, drugs/alcohol or offending issues and histories.
 There are two main aspects and stages to HISS: 1.
 Hub – Housing Information, Signposting and Assessment, and 2.
 Planned and Longer Term Intervention & Support.
 Client groups include people who are prolific and priority offenders, have a history of offending, have drug and alcohol issues, have mental health support needs, and who are homeless or at risk of becoming homeless.
 Access to the service: Drop-ins: Mondays and Wednesdays, 9:30am to 12:30pm.
 Referrals via post or email.

 Shekinah Drop-In, Bath Street, Plymouth PL1 3LT www.shekinah.co.uk Tel: 01752-203480.
 Email: firstname.lastname@example.org